DAMO238/QuickCrop/README.md

 ### Make a backup of your images before using!

-- Left click and drag to crop (Escape to cancel)
+- Left click and drag to crop
-- Right click to delete
+- Right click to move to next image
-- Spacebar to do nothing